About Me

 After spending time in this church, we continued east along The Strand heading towards the famed Fleet Street.

 I was delighted to find several Tudor-style buildings still standing after all of these years.
 One of them was the original Tudor-era gate house that marked the entrance to the Temple Gardens where the Temple Church was located.
 It is a miracle that the two great fires didn't destroy this architectural gem.
-We didn't go into the free museum of Samuel Pepys located in the rooms above.

 The other, with a photo that actually turned out!
 This building is one of the oldest remaining buildings in Fleet Street.
 Many of these vintage buildings have no dates listed and no origin stories attached.
 Just gloriously old buildings that have withstood the test of time.